gimlet-io/gimlet-documentation/src/pages/blog/announcing-the-gimlet-saas-early-access.md

 The problem with PaaS is that it works like magic, something that often falls short when you need to extend it; platform engineering efforts on the other hand are highly customizable but take forever to build.
 A costly effort in the current economic environment.

-Gimlet is coming to this landscape with a very specific vision: we wanted to build a gitops based developer platform on top of the de-facto standards of the industry, FluxCD and Helm.
+Gimlet is coming to this landscape with a very specific vision: we wanted to build a gitops based developer platform on top of the most favored open-source tools of the industry, FluxCD and Helm.
 To give developers and small devops teams tooling that much larger platform teams would build.

 So if you need to deploy on Kubernetes, but not sure how to put things together.. we got you covered!